 All student fees are approved by the Knox County Board of Education.
 There is a general school fee (paid in the fall semester only) and classroom fees associated with various course offerings.
-If payment of a fee produces a family financial hardship, parents/guardians should contact Ms. Weekly for assistance with the fee waiver process.
+If payment of a fee produces a family financial hardship, parents/guardians should contact the book keeper for assistance with the fee waiver process.
 Extra credit, grades, or other incentives cannot be given for paying fees.
-Checks written for fees should be made out to Karns High School.

-For more information see High School Fees List 2017-2018 and Knox County Policy: Student Fees / Fines (J-560)
+All school fees need to be paid online using School Cash Online.
+Please contact the bookkeeper or main office for more information about this process.
+For more information see High School Fees List 2022-2023 and Knox County Policy: Student Fees / Fines (J-560)